Multimetrics Reports

 As the combination of metrics, services and functions is infinite, for the sake of comprehension, all metrics are presented with the following nomenclature:

-[Metric group name or Colunm name][Applied function][Name of the metric](Name of the service that generates it)
+[Metric group name or Column name][Applied function][Metric name](Name of the service that generates it)

 Compact view

-This view condenses each group of metrics (columns in the initial configuration) into a separate table, showing all the metric values that the system has collected for each service and associated Host.
+This view lists each metric (columns in the Columns view) in a table, showing all the metric values the system has collected for each service and associated device.

 Each table has the following columns